We are making Columbus a safer, healthier, more inclusive place to live.

 We’ve added violent felonies to the nuisance code, allowing the city attorney to shut down properties that are a magnet for felony violence.

-We’ve prohibited firearm sale in areas that are zoned as residential.
+We’ve prohibited firearm sales in areas that are zoned as residential.

 As a city, we have legal limits on the Common Sense Gun Safety Legislation we can enact.
-We need to work together to find and support a common-ground, bipartisan legislation that protects our kids, our families, our churches, our domestic violence victims, and our neighborhoods.
+This is exactly why Mayor Ginther has spearheaded efforts to work together to find and support common-ground, bipartisan legislation that protects our kids, our families, our churches, our domestic violence victims, and our neighborhoods.

 Affordable Housing

-Earlier this year, voters passed the 2019 Bond Package, which secured historic funding for Neighborhood Development and Housing that’s Affordable for Columbus Families.
+In 2019, voters passed a Bond Package, which secured historic funding for Neighborhood Development and Housing that’s Affordable for Columbus Families.

 We’ve been able to leverage a 100 million dollar investment from the private sector county-wide as a result of the committed 2019 bond funds.